 2. Employee Health Dashboards: Employee trends and behavior affect a company’s bottom line and, as such, are a vital measurement for finance teams.
 Effectively tracking and acting on employee health findings means working closely with HR and syncing HR data with financial data to determine what the numbers mean for your business.

 3. Customer Health Dashboards: Measuring how existing customer relationships impact your bottom line can help sales and customer success teams understand where they should focus their efforts and resources.
 Customer health data also provide insight into the stability of your company’s customer service function.

 Essential Financial Dashboard Metrics

 So what financial metrics should you focus on as you populate those dashboards?
-A few of the most popular include:

 Learn more about how to use your financial reporting data to fuel operational success.

 The Benefits of Automating Financial Reporting

 The right tools can help your team streamline your financial reporting and your managerial and operational reporting—and bring everything together through effective and meaningful dashboards.
 By automating repetitive manual tasks, you’ll also get more done in less time and free up your team to focus on analyzing the numbers, uncovering new information and shaping the strategic direction of your business.